-Praised for his "adventurousness and muscular skill" (The New York Times), Grammy-nominated artist Adam Tendler is "currently the hottest pianist on the American contemporary classical scene" (Minneapolis Star Tribune), “relentlessly adventurous” (Washington Post), a "remarkable and insightful musician" (LA Times), an "intrepid... maverick pianist" (The New Yorker), and "one of contemporary classical music's most intentional and daring pianists" (Seven Days).
-A pioneer of DIY culture in classical music, at age 23 Tendler performed solo recitals in all fifty United States as part of a grassroots tour called America 88x50, the subject of his acclaimed coming-out memoir, 88x50.
-He has gone on to become one of today’s most recognized and celebrated performers in classical-contemporary music, receiving Lincoln Center's Emerging Artist Award and the Yvar Mikhashoff Prize, and appearing as soloist with the London Symphony Orchestra, LA Philharmonic, Sydney Symphony, Toronto Symphony Orchestra, Symphony Orchestra, as well as on the main-stages of Carnegie Hall, the Barbican Centre, Sydney Opera House, BAM, Roy Thomson Hall, Milan Fashion Week, and leading series and stages worldwide.
+Adam Tendler has been called a "daring pianist" of "adventurousness and muscular skill" (The New York Times), "the hottest pianist on the American contemporary classical scene" (Minneapolis Star Tribune), a “relentlessly adventurous” (Washington Post), "remarkable and insightful musician" (LA Times), an "intrepid... maverick pianist" (The New Yorker), a "new music evangelist" (Time Out NY), and "one of contemporary classical music's most intentional and daring pianists" (Seven Days).
+A pioneer of DIY culture in classical music, at age 23 Tendler performed solo recitals in all fifty states as part of a grassroots tour, the subject of his acclaimed memoir, 88x50.
+He has since become one of classical music's most recognized and celebrated artists, receiving Lincoln Center's Emerging Artist Award, the Yvar Mikhashoff Prize, and appearing as soloist with the London Symphony Orchestra, LA Phil, Sydney Symphony, Toronto Symphony Orchestra, NJ Symphony, Vermont Symphony Orchestra, as well as on the main-stages of Carnegie Hall, David Geffen Hall, the Barbican Centre, Sydney Opera House, BAM, Walt Disney Concert Hall, Milan Fashion Week, and other leading series and stages worldwide.

 Contact Adam at adamtendler@gmail.com